AKWAD-Dragons/flutter_auth/flutter_auth/example/README.md

 # flutter_auth_example

-Demonstrates how to use the flutter_auth plugin.
+Demonstrates how to use the auth_provider plugin.

 ## Getting Started